cptpiepmatz/nu-jupyter-kernel/README.md

 </p>

 ## About
-`nu-jupyter-kernel` is a work-in-progress [Jupyter](https://jupyter.org) kernel specifically for executing Nu pipelines.
+`nu-jupyter-kernel` is a [Jupyter](https://jupyter.org) kernel specifically for executing Nu pipelines.
 Unlike most Jupyter kernels that rely on Python, this raw kernel directly implements the Jupyter messaging protocol, allowing direct communication without Python intermediaries.